hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 Currently, only one IPv6 access config, DIRECT_IPV6, is supported.
 If there is no ipv6AccessConfig specified, then this instance will have no external IPv6 Internet access.
 Structure [documented below](#nested_ipv6_access_config).

+* `queue_count` - (Optional) The networking queue count that's specified by users for the network interface.
+Both Rx and Tx queues will be set to this number.
+It will be empty if not specified.

 <a name="nested_access_config"></a>The `access_config` block supports:

 * `nat_ip` - (Optional) The IP address that will be 1:1 mapped to the instance's